Deportivo Municipal: Present

+Kit and crest

-It consists of a white jersey with a red stripe that goes from left to right, blue shorts and white socks.
+The kit of Deportivo Municipal consists of a white jersey with a red stripe that goes from left to right, blue shorts and white socks.
 Its alternative uniform varies, it has 3 options.
 The first one has a red jersey and keeps the blue shorts and white socks.
 The second alternative uniform keeps the red stripe on the jersey but instead of being white, it is blue.
 The shorts and socks are also blue.
 The third alternative uniform uses black instead of blue (as the 2nd choice) but also keeps the red stripe on the jersey.
 The home shirt's colors are reminiscent of the Peruvian national team, and it refers to the fact that the day of its foundation in 1935 was the day before Peruvian Independence Day.